 When in the end, asked by a police officer what was in the gazpacho, Pepa while reciting a list of ingredients — Tomates, pimiento, cebollia, pepino, sal, vinagre — describes the perfect recipe for classic Andalusian gazpacho, adding that its whole secret lays in mixing it right.

 It sounded so simple and refreshing, exactly what I needed after two hot hours of Spanish passion and drama.

 To prepare Gazpacho Andaluz you will need:

-To garnish: Save small amounts of bell peppers, onions and tomatoes.
+Save small amounts of bell peppers, onions and tomatoes.

 1. Place the bread in a large bowl, drizzle with some olive oil and squeeze out juice from one tomato over it.
 Add 1 teaspoon of sherry vinegar and mix it well with your fingers.
 Set aside, for at least 10 minutes.

 2. Transfer the bread mixture to a food processor and add minced garlic, cumin, cayenne pepper (if using) and salt.
 Process until very smooth.

 3. Add half of the tomatoes, bell peppers, cucumbers, onions, generous pinch of salt and 1/4 cup of olive oil; process until smooth.
 Transfer to a large bowl and set aside.
 Repeat with another batch of vegetables and olive oil.
 You can also pass the soup through a sieve, but I don’t find it necessary.